pompan129/database-practice/FundamentalSQLCommands.md

     (3, 'Deep Impact', 2005, 'USA',
     'It was designed to study the interior composition of the comet Tempel 1 (9P/Tempel), by releasing an impactor into the comet.', 'Sun', false);

-    DELETE FROM spacecraft WHERE ID=2;
+    DELETE FROM spacecraft WHERE id=2;

-    UPDATE spacecraft SET in_operation = flase
+    UPDATE spacecraft SET in_operation = false
     WHERE id=1;
     ```